stunningtofu/domain-checker-ssl/README.md

+Create a file like https://www.ssllabs.com/ssltest/ with a shell script

 To run a file with cron, you need to follow these steps:

 1. Open your terminal and type `crontab -e` to edit your cron jobs.